 - anyone who files information at Companies House on behalf of a company.

 Although the Act is now law, many of its provisions will not become effective until implementing legislation has been passed and the necessary system changes have been introduced at Companies House.
-This means that some central elements of the reform, such as identity verification, will not be operative until 2025.
+This means that some central elements of the reform, such as identity verification, will not be operative until spring 2025, or later.

 The first significant tranche of provisions came into force on 4 March 2024.
 These include the following: